Happy International Women’s Day!

 FGM rates in Mali are currently estimated at 89% among 15-49 year-old women.
 This makes Inna’s work both challenging and essential.
 Much like Tostan, AMSOPT’s approach is deeply rooted in the belief that communities play a key role in the fight to end FGM.
 As a result, they work with community leaders and activists to gradually change the social norms that surround the practice of FGM.

 I decided to work in development because I had dreamed of doing so since I was small, and I was determined to promote children’s and women’s rights from a young age.
-I’m from a very conservative family, where FGM is still practised, so I wanted to be able to change their views, and stop this from happening to another generation.
+I’m from a very conservative family, where FGM is still practiced, so I wanted to be able to change their views, and stop this from happening to another generation.

 When I married my husband, who is a doctor, he added his voice to mine, and this then helped me to be heard.